How to store backups for different users (OUs) in different locations

 - In the Select Users step, enable all users in OU B for the backup.

-If Team Drive is enabled for your G Suite organization, you can also split backup data for different Team Drives into separate backup servers using the same method mentioned above.
+If Shared drives is enabled for your G Suite organization, you can also split backup data for different Shared drives into separate backup servers using the same method mentioned above.

 Another reason to split the backup between storage locations would be if you are running out of space on your backup storage and wish to add another device while still keeping the original backup storage.
 Of course, you can also migrate the backup to a larger storage without splitting it.